corsairmarks/combined_silfae_revisited/mod/README.md

     * All static text moved to localisation (name lists, species random names, prescripted empire, custom starting system)
     * Update the default Dimensional Horror ship design to be valid by default
 * 5.1.0 Add a second, optional Eltryrad shipset option that falls back to the Necroid ship appearance and requires the Necroids DLC to use
+* 6.0.0 Update for Stellaris version 3.6 "Orion" (and changes from version 3.5 "Fornax")
+    * Minor namelist updates
+    * Update `hair` to `attachment`
+    * Add new roles to the Dimensional Horrorworm ship computers
+    * Prevent AI from using dark matter reactors or thrusters on Dimensional Horrorworms (the game applied this change to the built-in dark matter reactors and thrusters)

 ## Source Code